Elizabeth Noyce: Biography

 During this time, the couple lived in Los Altos.
 They had four children: William B., Pendred, Priscilla, and Margaret.
 Elizabeth loved New England, so the family acquired a 50-acre coastal summer home in Bremen, Maine.
 She and the children would summer there.
 Robert would visit during breaks from Intel.

 He also started an extramarital affair with a 28-year-old Intel mask designer, Barbara Maness, conducted as an "open secret" at Intel.
 Elizabeth learned of it and the marriage ended in divorce in 1975.
 Under California's community property law she received half of the couple's assets.
 Robert later married Ann Bowers, Intel's head of personnel.

 Elizabeth then took up full residence in Bremen.
 She became the area's leading philanthropist and art collector.
 Among other major gifts, she established the Libra Foundation.
+She initiated and funded a referendum that imposed term-limits on Maine's state legislators and constitutional officers.

 Noyce, a smoker, developed emphysema, and died from a heart attack on September 18, 1996, aged 65, at her home.